dailystory/docs/articles/changelog/2021/march.md

 # DailyStory Product Updates for March 2021
+## March 4, 2021
+* Lead id not properly set for popover in campaign more than once

 ## March 3, 2021
 * Azure functions need to run at 6am UTC to run at midnight
 * Clicking favorite need to prevent default scroll